 — Learn more places where you can Buy Cheap Fabric.

 - 100% cotton fabric in any print (Get it from Fabric.com)

 - 100% cotton terry towel material (Get it from Fabric.com)

 - sewing machine

 - fabric cutting scissors

 Since the kitchen towels I used were the perfect size I wanted when folded in half, I simply cut them in half.
-Since I have a serger there was no need for me to cut off the hemmed edge of the kitchen towel since the machine does that for me.
+I have a serger so there was no need for me to cut off the hemmed edge of the kitchen towel since the machine does that for me.
 If you have a standard machine and will be zig zagging the edges, cut the hem off the edges with pinking shears to help prevent fraying.

 Cut a matching piece of cotton fabric for each terry towel piece.
 This can be done by laying the terry towel piece on top of the cotton fabric and cut out the cotton side.